Cory Marks: 2014–2015: This Man

-2016-present: Who I Am and extended plays
+2016–2021: Who I Am and extended plays

 In 2016, Marks signed a deal to work with award-winning producer Kevin Churko, known for work with Ozzy Osbourne, Shania Twain, and Five Finger Death Punch.
 In 2018, he signed a record deal with Eleven Seven Music (later rebranded as Better Noise Music) as their flagship country artist.

 In November 2019, Marks released his first single on Better Noise, "Outlaws & Outsiders", featuring Ivan Moody, Travis Tritt, and Mick Mars, which debuted at #1 on iTunes in Canada as well as #1 on the Billboard Rock Digital Songs and Hard Rock Digital Songs charts and #7 on the Country Digital Songs charts.
 The song would later peak inside the top 10 on US Mainstream Rock radio, top 5 on German rock radio, and peaked at #12 on Canada Rock radio.
 It was also certified Gold by Music Canada.

 In June 2020, Marks released "Drive", and announced it as the second single to country radio off his second album, Who I Am, which was released on August 7, 2020 through Better Noise.
 In October 2020, "Blame It on the Double" was released as the second single to rock radio in Germany and the United Kingdom.
 Marks also released his first Christmas single "Jingle My Bells", a cover of a song by The Tractors, that month.
 In April 2021, Marks released a new version of "Blame It on the Double" featuring Tyler Connolly of Theory of a Deadman and Jason Hook.

 On June 18, 2021, Marks released the extended play Nashville Mornings.
-It included a cover of Merle Haggard's "If I Could Only Fly", as well as a "Country Mix" of "Blame It on the Double" featuring Tyler Connolly, which was sent to Canadian country radio.
+It included a cover of Blaze Foley's "If I Could Only Fly", as well as a "Country Mix" of "Blame It on the Double" featuring Tyler Connolly, which was sent to Canadian country radio.
 He followed that up with the extended play Nashville Nights on August 20, 2021, which included a new track "In Me I Trust", the solo version of "Outlaws & Outsiders", and live versions of "Drive" and "Blame It on the Double".

+2022–present: I Rise and Sorry for Nothing albums

 In November 2022, Marks released the extended play I Rise, which included the singles "Burn It Up" and "Flying".
 He supported Five Finger Death Punch on their headlining tour in the United States in the fall and winter of 2022 alongside Brantley Gilbert.
+In early 2024, Marks toured across Canada on Aaron Pritchett 's "Liquored Up Tour" with Matt Lang.

+In June 2024, Marks released two songs, "Guilty”, which featured Bad Wolves's lead singer DL, and "Drunk When I'm High", which was serviced to Australian country radio.
+On December 6, 2024, Marks released his third studio album Sorry for Nothing.
+He released the song "(Make My) Country Rock" featuring Sully Erna, Travis Tritt, and Mick Mars, concurrently with the announcement of the album several months prior.
+Marks released his fourth studio album Sorry for Nothing Vol. 2 on October 3, 2025.